 Advancing carbon-neutral energies such as RNG is a crucial element of FortisBC’s 30BY30 target – the organization’s goal to reduce customers’ greenhouse gas emissions by 30 per cent by 2030.
 FortisBC is also working towards having 15 per cent of its natural gas supply be renewable by 2030, which is in line with commitments outlined in the Province’s CleanBC promise.

 The project received regulatory approval from the British Columbia Utilities Commission last month and is expected to be in service in the summer of 2021.
 It is anticipated to produce over one million gigajoules of RNG annually, which would make it the largest source of RNG in the province to date.
-RNG blends seamlessly with conventional natural gas in FortisBC’s existing infrastructure which includes approximately 49,000 kilometres of natural gas lines, safely delivering energy throughout the province.
+RNG blends seamlessly with conventional natural gas in FortisBC’s existing infrastructure which includes approximately 49,000 kilometers of natural gas lines, safely delivering energy throughout the province.

-For more information on how FortisBC is supporting the growth of renewable gases as part of its 30BY30 target, visit: fortisbc.com/30BY30.
+For more information on how FortisBC is supporting the growth of renewable gases as part of its 30BY30 target, visit fortisbc.com/30BY30.